I’m a big believer in automation. The more you automate, the more productive you become and the more predictable your results.

 If you can’t automate it, it’s possible that you can get someone else to complete it for you.
 Perhaps it requires judgment, but, not necessarily your judgment.
 Unless it’s the core of what you do, it’s likely better to delegate a task to someone else than it is to complete it yourself.

 #1 and #3 are easy to implement.
 It simply takes a decision.
 Unfortunately, #2 requires action.
 You must set up the system, process or tool that automates the task.
 Unfortunately, if you’re like me, you don’t spend the necessary time to actually implement automation.

 That’s why I’m scheduling it into my calendar once per month.
-I fully expect that the one hour investment will translate into two, three, or even 10 hours the following month.
+I fully expect that the one-hour investment will translate into two, three, or even 10 hours the following month.

 Automation should be your first weapon of choice against the onslaught of responsibilities that are thrown your way.
-Learn to identify route tasks that are required but can be done without any intervention.
+Learn to identify rote tasks that are required but can be done without any intervention.
 And then act on it.

 If you want a boost in productivity, you will figure out how to make it a priority.